A Time for Reflection

 Regular reflection raises your self-awareness and helps you to see the difference you are making to yourself and others around you.

-Make a regular habit of finding a few minutes of peace and quiet to reflect on your leadership practice.
+Make a regular habit of finding a few minutes of peace and quiet to reflect on you.
 You’ll be a much stronger leader in the long run for it.